MokuaEnock/Bootcamp-notes/Week 1/Resources/markdown-cheat-sheet.md

 ### Task List

-- [x] Write the press release
+- [X] Write the press release
-- [ ] Update the website
+- [X] Update the website
 - [ ] Contact the media

 ### Emoji

-That is so funny! :joy:
+That is so funny! 😂

 (See also [Copying and Pasting Emoji](https://www.markdownguide.org/extended-syntax/#copying-and-pasting-emoji))